 - 3 cups old-fashioned rolled oats, certified gluten-free, if necessary

-- 1.5 tbsp chia seeds
+- 1 tablespoon chia seeds

-- 2 tbsp hemp seeds
+- 2 tablespoons hemp hearts

-- 2 tbsp flax seeds
+- 2 tablespoons flax seeds

-- 2 tsp baking powder
+- 2 teaspoons baking powder

-- 1/4 tsp salt
+- ¼ teaspoon salt

 - 3 large eggs

-- 1/2 cup milk kefir or plain yogurt or coconut milk yogurt
+- ½ cup milk kefir or plain yogurt or coconut milk yogurt

-- 2 tsp pure vanilla extract
+- 2 teaspoons pure vanilla extract

-- 1 cup fresh or frozen cherries pitted and coarsely chopped
+- 1 cup fresh or frozen cherries pitted and coarsely chopped and drained

 Cinnamon/Sugar Topping (optional)

-- 1 tbsp coconut sugar
+- 1 tablespoon coconut sugar

-- 2 tsp cinnamon
+- 2 teaspoons cinnamon